husarion/panther_ros/husarion_ugv_hardware_interfaces/CODE_STRUCTURE.md

 The GPIOController provides wrappers for the GPIO driver, handling reading and writing pins of the RPi GPIO.
 It includes the following utilities:

 * `GPIOControllerInterface`: Interface for all wrappers that handle GPIO control tasks.
-* `GPIOControllerPTH12X`: Class with specific logic for the Panther robot with version 1.20 and above.
-* `GPIOControllerPTH10X`: Class with specific logic for the Panther robot with version below 1.20.
+* `GPIOController`: Class with specific logic for Lynx and Panther robot.
 * `Watchdog`: Entity responsible for spinning the software Watchdog.
 It periodically sets the high and low states of specific GPIO Watchdog pin.
-Used only with `GPIOControllerPTH12X`.
+Used only with `GPIOController`.

 ## EStop